Nacelleverse

-The NacelleVerse is an ongoing American transmedia franchise and shared fictional universe created by Brian Volk-Weiss and presented by The Nacelle Company.
+The Nacelleverse (Note: Also stylized as NacelleVerse.) is an ongoing American transmedia franchise and shared fictional universe created by Brian Volk-Weiss and presented by The Nacelle Company.
 It features several lines of comics, cartoons and toys based on several brands from the 1960s-1990s that the company has acquired the rights to.

 Development history

-In 2024, Brian Volk-Weiss announced that The Nacelle Company has acquired the rights of several intellectual properties that were known in the 1980s to create their own shared universe, which would be named as the "NacelleVerse".
+The Nacelleverse was created in 2024 by Brian Volk-Weiss, the founder of The Nacelle Company which acquired the rights of several intellectual properties from the 1960s-1990s to create their own shared universe.
 The mainline comic books are being written by Melissa Flores and published by Oni Press, with animated TV adaptations under development and toy lines that are currently available.

 Intellectual properties

 Each of these franchises is divided by phases and seasons.